 The strategy is to hold a naked position when the option is out-of-the-money and a covered position when the option is in-the-money.
 Although “superficially attractive,” the strategy becomes too expensive if the stock price crosses the strike price level many times.

-Stop-loss Strategy:
+Stop-loss Strategy

 Write call option with strike price = K

 When stock prices rises above K (when option is in-the-money)

 Buy one share (“Cover the position”)

 When stock price falls below K (when option is out-of-the-money)

 Sell the share (“Go naked”)

-“Superficially attractive” but too expensive if price crosses the strike price level at many times (transaction costs).
+“Superficially attractive” but too expensive if the stock price crosses the strike price level many times (transaction costs).

 Stop-loss is also considered an inferior hedging scheme.